Bannau Brycheiniog by Cycle | Day Two

 And so I continue to climb... calling me...

-Until I can nolonger see hills rising above me and the road stretches out as I've not seen in a very long time.
+...
+Until I can nolonger see the hills rising above me and the road stretches out as I've not seen in a very long time.

-I stop as a parade of vintage sports cars pass me, tooting their out-of-fashion horns, with arms raised, waving above the windscreens, smiling, calling out to me, thumbs-up.
+I stop as a parade of vintage sports cars come roaring up the road, tooting their ole-timey horns, with arms raised, waving above the windscreens, smiling, calling out to me, holding their thumbs-up.
 It's humbling and it cheers me and I am smiling and waving back.
 It is a fantastic day.

-And just like that, they are gone, disappearing around a curve and into the trees and I am alone again on this high mountain ridge, looking up the road and wondering if the rain will come.
+And just like that, they are gone, disappearing around a curve, over the hill, and I am alone again on this high mountain ridge, looking around in awe and wondering if the rain will come.

 Soon the fence posts and paddocks and the few remaining trees give way to a series of rolling hills across a wide open plateau and I think to myself that all the previous climbs were worth it... to see this vast expanse, alone and on my bicycle.

-And so I pedal on for nearly seven uninterrupted miles, not crossing another road, nor seeing another vehicle until I suddenly drop down from the plateau into a narrow valley and a four-way junction — seemingly in the middle of nowhere.
+And so I pedalled on for nearly seven uninterrupted miles, not crossing another road, nor seeing another vehicle.
+Then quite suddenly, I dropped from the plateau into a narrow valley to find a four-way junction — seemingly in the middle of nowhere.

-It's nearly 5pm when I pull up to the junction at Twynllanan.
+It was nearly 5pm when I pulled up to the junction at Twynllanan.
 (Again, no orange signs!)
-I've traveled just over 30 miles and I've still another ten to reach Trap.
+I had been on the road for nine hours, traveled just over 30 miles and I still had another ±10 miles to reach my campsite at Trapp.

-Fortunately, the remainder of the ride (with a couple of exceptions) will be mostly downhill.
+Fortunately, the remainder of the ride (with a couple of exceptions) was either flat or downhill because I was feeling pretty tired at this point.

-But first... it's time for look around because I'm drawn to old and abandoend buildings.
-Look at the stone work in this wall.
+But first...
+I had to look around a bit because I'm drawn to old abandoned buildings.
+The stonework in this wall caught my eye.
 It's a mashup of stone and bricks and patched together with such character.
 And the wooden door... what a masterpiece!
 What do you think this was used for?

-I'm rolling again, but I'm going slowly.
-I haven't much energy for the few small hills and find myself pushing the bike up inclines I would have easily climbed earlier in the day.
-I'm tired, I know it, but I'm getting close.
+I got rolling again, but I was going mighty slow.
+I didn't have't much energy for the few small hills and I found myself myself pushing the bike up inclines I would have climbed earlier in the day.
+I was tired, dog-tired, but I was getting close.

-Looking back (image above) the Towy River valley lies to the left whilst just ahead, a sign points the way to Trapp (image below) and I sigh with relief.
-I'm almost there.
+Looking back (image above) the Towy River valley lies to the left and far below.
+Whilst just ahead, a sign points the way to Trapp (image below).
+I could taste the feeling of relief.
+I was less than 5 miles from Trapp... almost there.

-The skies begin to clear as I make my way along a surprisingly lovely ridge.
-The roads are wet and glistening and I wonder how I missed the rain?
+Then the skies began to clear as I made my way along a surprisingly lovely ridge.
+The roads were wet and glistening and I wondered; how did I miss the rain?

 "Yeah!
 I'm talkin' to you!"

-Seeing a trig point means one thing; I guess I'm at the top (image below).
+Seeing a trig point means one thing; I must be at the top (image below).

 And then in the distance... my first sighting of Castell Carreg Cennen.

-Down and around, up to the campsite... and there it is again...
+Then I was down and around, and up to the campsite... and there it was again!

 My second day crossing Bannau Brycheiniog was epic.
 Perhaps, one of the most dramatic single-day rides I've ever experienced.
-It was hard going at times; from heavy rain to pushing my bike up some incredibly steep hills, it was often hard work and my endurance was surely tested.
-But the stunning scenery stunning motivated me to continue pushing on.
+(I spent over 11 hours traveling just 40 miles.)
+It was hard going at times; from heavy rain to pushing my bike up some incredibly steep hills, my endurance was surely tested.
+But the stunning scenery motivated me to continue pushing myself.
+And I'm so glad I did.

-As it turns out, I found another lovely little campsite at Trapp Fishery.
-I checked-in, set up my tent, and cooked myself a meal.
-I had traveled 41 miles and climbed nearly 3,000 feet.
-Simply an amazing day.
+As it turns out, I had found another lovely little campsite.
+I unpacked my gear, set up my tent, and cooked myself a meal.
+I had traveled 41 miles and climbed nearly 3,500 feet.
+It had been an amazing day, but I was ready for bed.

 I hope you enjoyed my report and thanks for reading!